epw/consensus/consensus.md

 **The Cabalist** has a group of mages with a similar paradigm to their own, that they may or may not be the leader of.
 If you want to be part of a group, or have other mages to work with regularly, play a cabalist.
 Warning: A lot of your power is in your cabal, and that means lots of drama trying to wrangle them.

-**The Guru **is a teacher for a group of non-magical students.
-If you want to be explicitly in charge of a group of sleepers, you want to play a guru.
+**The Mentor** is a teacher for a group of non-magical students.
+If you want to be explicitly in charge of a group of sleepers, you want to play a mentor.
 Warning: This playbook is quite reactive until you get to Advanced moves.
 You may be bored if you don’t make your way there eventually.

 **The Hedge Mage** is flexible in their magic, they have a lot of options, and feel the most like a classic wizard.
 Warning: The Hedge Mage is eclectic and doesn’t have a specific focus or niche, and it can be hard to know exactly what to be doing at any given moment.